jlamb916/ft_get_next_line/README.md

 # ft_get_next_line

+42 Project:

-Function that reads a file until a newline
+Function that takes in a file as input and reads the file up to a new line (\n).